Space Invaders: Release

-Taito first published Space Invaders on April 19, 1978.
+Taito first officially published Space Invaders for purposes of copyright in April 1978.
 The company unveiled the game to businesses in June 1978.
 The focus of the event was Blue Shark, which Taito management believed would be more successful, and Space Invaders was included later during the event planning.
-By July 1978, the company began mass-producing the game.
+By July 1978, the company began mass-producing the game and had released it.
 Taito first released an upright arcade cabinet, which it announced in August 1978.
 The next month, the company released a cocktail-table cabinet version, which was named T.T.
 Space Invaders in Japan to indicate it was a "table-top" version.
 Taito then submitted a trademark request for the game's name with the Japan Patent Office on September 18, 1978.

 Soon after release, the developers became aware of a bug with the coin mechanism.
 Since only a few hundred units had been released at the time, Taito was able to apply a fix by replacing the machines' read-only memory (ROM).
 Taito also received requests to repair the game's audio, which Kamei discovered resulted from the loudspeaker's paper diaphragm breaking from usage.
 The company replaced the diaphragms in existing machines with a more durable version and included the upgrade in future arcade cabinets.
 A gameplay bug was discovered that prevented the invaders' attacks from harming the laser cannon at very close range.
 Although a programming fix was possible, Taito's management decided against a second ROM replacement; by then, the game's wide-spread popularity made it cost prohibitive.
-Players eventually adopted the bug as a strategy and named it "Nagoya shooting" and "Wall of Death".
+Players eventually adopted the bug as a strategy and named it and "Wall of Death".